santipabWannakiri/spring-boot-otel-custom-id/README.md

 ##### 3. HTTP Attribute : Use HTTP attributes to pass contextual information within the scope of an HTTP request.

 Above are all the approaches that I can imagine; however, each has pros and cons.
-For this POC, I decided to choose the HTTP attribute, whose details I'm going to provide detail at following:
+For this POC, I decided to choose the `HTTP attribute`, whose details I'm going to provide detail at following:

 <p align="center">
   <img src="images/ex-context-class-fucntion.png" alt="image description" width="680" height="300">
 </p>

+The illustration above provides the overall process of how it maintains context and passes it through between the class and function, which each component can describe as follows:

+`Interceptor`: intercept and process the initial context, extract traceId etc. incoming HTTP requests before they reach the controller.

+`AOP logging`: cross-cutting concerns like logging, and it requires a trace id and a txn id for logging.

+`Controller`: Handle incoming HTTP requests and interact with the service layer.

+`Service`: Implement business logic and perform operations requested by the controller.

 **Description:** Manage context as a bean and inject it into required classes.